MatthewBregg/Assignment1VrforSocialGood/docs/index.md

 # Technology used

+Unity, and Android cardboard

 # Link to youtube video

 # Description
+The idea is to show people how much trash we produce, as if they are really looking at it.
+Similar to how seeing a large tree cut down actually reduces paper usage, hopefully actually seeing the trash produced will reduce trash output.
+VR enables seeing the pile as if it was really there in real life, which should give have more of an impact on a person than just a normal video game.

+Hopefully, someone will walk away from this thinking, "wow, that's a lot of trash, the pile is as big as I am!" and then reduce trash via recycling, composting, or reducing consumption in general.

+Additionally, to add more depth, recycling, composting, and only using recyclable plastics are options, and you can see how these relatively easy tasks reduce the trash pile.

+Finally, the trash pile can be broken down into its components.

+- Wood
+- Metal
+- Plastic
+- Food/Organic
+- Misc.

+This allows the player to compare say, the wood and plastic pile, and think about how their lifestyle and consumption reflects that.

 ## Screenshot of the combined garbage pile

 ## Screenshot of the split garbage pile